moehriegitt/vastringify/README.md

  - any combination of format character and type not mentioned above prints in default notation.

-## Function Parameters
+## Parameter Types

-The following function parameter types are recognised:
+The following function parameter types are recognised.
+Note that enums are not listed here, because of the weak type system of C, where enum constants have type 'int' and enum types match type 'int' in _Generic.

  - `int`, `unsigned`, `char`, `signed char`, `unsigned char`, `short`, `unsigned short`, `long`, `unsigned long`, `long long`,